soyrochus/dataspec/README.md

 ## 1. Overview

 The **Reagent Data Schema Definition Syntax** enables clear, concise modeling of structured data using YAML.
-It draws inspiration from OpenAPI’s schema object notation but introduces the reserved `<<root>>` identifier to explicitly mark the model entry point.
+It draws inspiration from OpenAPI’s schema object notation but introduces the reser## 10.
+Example recursive type: "Person" Schemaed `<<root>>` identifier to explicitly mark the model entry point.
 Schemas are designed to be both machine- and human-readable, supporting recursive and nested object types.

 ## 2. Core Concepts